Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Admission of International Transfer Students

 International students with transferable hours from another college or university are considered transfer students.
-Transfer students must meet all admission criteria as international first year students (see above) as well as submit official course descriptions.
-In addition, international students transferring from within the United States must submit a copy of their 1-20 or DS 2019 and the SEVIS transfer eligibility form.
+Transfer students must meet all admission criteria as international first year students (see above) as well as submit course descriptions.
+In addition, international students transferring from within the United States must submit a copy of their I-20 or DS 2019 and the SEVIS transfer eligibility form.
+Southeast Missouri State University will not accept SEVIS records in terminated or completed status.

 Admission of Exchange or Visiting Students from Partner Institutions